hexops/devlog/_posts/2021-02-17-postgres-regex-search-over-10000-github-repositories.md

 * By default, a Postgres `text` colum will be compressed by Postgres on disk out of the box - resulting in a 23% reduction in size (with the files we inserted.)
 * `pg_trgm` GIN indexes take around 26% the size of your data on disk.
 So if indexing 1 GiB of raw text, expect Postgres to store that text in around ~827 MiB plus 279 MiB for the GIN trigram index.
 * Splitting your data into multiple tables if using `pg_trgm` is an obvious win, as it allows for paralle indexing which can be the difference between 4h vs 22h.
 It also reduces the risk of an indexing failure after 22h due to e.g. lack of memory and uses much less peak memory overall.
+* Docker bind mounts (not volumes) are quite slow outside of Linux host environments (there are many other articles on this subject.)

 If you are looking for fast regexp or code search today, consider: